 Do I need permission?

-- is one of a number of trees to be felled in the same calendar quarter and the total volume of timber exceeds two cubic metres - a felling licence may be required from the Forestry Commission.
+- is one of a number of trees to be felled on one area of land, a felling licence may be required from the Forestry Commission.

-- is within a designated Conservation Area - permission from the District Council
+- is within a designated Conservation Area – notify the district council

 Pruning a protected tree

 Applications to undertake any works to a protected tree must be made in writing to the district council explaining which tree will be affected; what work you propose to do; and why.
 There may be a special application form to complete.
 Contact your district council Tree Officer, for advice.

 On a nearby building site, the builders are felling/pruning trees, is this permitted?

 The development should have planning permission and the issue of trees, their retention, felling, pruning, and replacement, are part of the planning process.

 Planning permission may override other legal protection of trees, where this is essential to carry out the proposed development.
 To check, contact the development control planner for the area, at your district council or your district council tree officer,

 For advice and guidance contact your district council tree officer